 OVERVIEW: The M.A.C.
-AIDS Fund is focused on preventing AIDS and HIV and funding outreach for people who have the disease.
+AIDS Fund’s priorities are preventing AIDS and HIV and funding outreach for people who have the disease.
 This relatively new fund is already giving big, with annual amounts often rising above $10 million.

-IP TAKE: Because it's focused in such a niche area, M.A.C. can easily give to a wide variety of AIDS and HIV groups.
-But the fund takes an unusually varied approach to giving, with nearly half of its grants going to unique organizations.
-That's good news for organizations that do not have an established relationship with this fund.
+IP TAKE: Because of its narrow focus, M.A.C. can easily give to a wide variety of AIDS and HIV groups.
+The fund takes an unusually varied approach to giving, with nearly half of its grants going to unique organizations, which is good news for organizations that do not have an established relationship with this fund.